 Oak Bay Beach Hotel, Victoria —Picture this: As you gaze out over the glistening Salish Sea from a heated mineral pool, a mojito – made with coconut milk, mint and fresh lime – is delivered.
 At this boutique waterfront resort’s three pools, amenities also include bottled water and towel service and assigned lounge chairs.
-You may just want to order some poolside poke from the Boathouse Kitchen & Bar, too.
+You may just want to order some poolside ceviche from the Boathouse Kitchen & Bar, too.

 Kick back and cool off at one of these splashy outdoor pools located in scenic settings across the country, from the front ranges of the Rockies to downtown Montreal.